stig/www.brautaset.org/_posts/2013-02-23-real-custom-rank-keys.md

 tags: [Development]
 ---

-Let me guess: you have, at some point in your career, implemented a database table with a "rank" field, for user-defined ordering of items in a collection.
+Let me guess\: you have, at some point in your career, implemented a database table with a "rank" field, for user-defined ordering of items in a collection.
 In my experience this rank is usually of type INT.
 Moving an item to the end is easy: just add (or subtract) 1 from the rank of the item that was at the end.